MaterializeInc/materialize/doc/user/content/sql/create-role.md

 the name of a valid role in the system.

 {{< warning >}}
-Roles in Materialize are currently limited in functionality.
-In the future they will be used for role-based access control.
-See GitHub issue {{% gh 677 %}}
-for details.
-{{< /warning >}}

-{{< warning >}}
-RBAC is under development: currently no role attributes or privileges will be considered when executing statements, although these attributes are saved and will be considered in a later release.
+Role-Based Access Control is under development {{% gh 11579 %}}.
+Currently, no role attributes or privileges are considered when executing `CREATE ROLE` statements, but these attributes are saved and will be considered in a future release.
 {{< /warning >}}

 ## Syntax